dee912/project-1/README.md

 ### Power up/ Dragon Balls

-* As time was a little short once I got to the power ups I went for an efficent quick way of making them work however not the most condensed way.
+* As time was a little short once I got to the power ups I went for an efficient quick way of making them work however not the most condensed way.
-* I went for this approach as I still wanted the function to work but also need to improve other persistent issues.
+* I went for this approach as I still wanted the function to work but also needed to improve other persistent issues.

 ```JavaScript
     dragonBalls.forEach(item => {